erlendjd/constosocoffee/README.md

 ## Contoso Coffee data storage

-**From case description:**
+Contoso Coffee is planning to store large amount of images, planned to be displayed on screens in the coffee shop.
+Data should also be automatically archived.

-Contoso coffee is planning to store a large amount of image information that will be shared with staff members and clients.
-These images will be scans of 35 and 120 film for hipster photography that will be displayed around the coffee shop.
-The storage solution should minimise costs by automatically archiving data onto slower storage when required.
-A SAS key solution should be created for a future image gallery solution to display images on a TV in the Coffee Shop running a small Raspberry Pi solution locally hosting a web page to display the images.
-Bonus points for creating an image display web app.
+To solve this issue i decided to create a storage account and a blob container within the storage account for storing the images.
+This is represented in the diagram bellow.
+For access to the container one simply generates Shared access tokens.
+In this way one can give the developers of the image display app the SAS URL so they can integrate the images into the app.
+To meet the requirements of archiving data I configured a Lifecycle management rule that archives base blobs that havent been modified in 30 days.

 ![Storage Diagram (Coming soon!)](./Diagrams/Storage.jpg)